 From Conwy Castle in the North to Cardiff Castle in the South, a legendary multi-stage, ultra running journey down the spine of Wales.
 The 360km race has over 57,000 feet of elevation gain (twice the height of Everest) and with it all self-navigated and self-sufficient it is not for the faint of heart and unsurprisingly the race has been the subject of many documentaries charting runners across the stunning mountainous landscape.
-It is a race I will be taking on in 2022.
+It is a race I took in 2022.

 Visit Dragon's Back Race’s official site to register for their next event.